h5p/h5p-integration-test-suite/README.md

 ./run-test-suite.sh
 ```

-# Goal
-A very configurable end to end testing suite.

 # Structure
-All tests are built with modularity in mind so that it should be easy to swap out any component for testing or add in more components to the test suite.
+All tests are built with modularity in mind so that it should be easy to swap out any component.

 # TODOs
-Reduce the total file size of the integration tests:

 High priority:
-- Skin platform installs and tools down to a bare minimum
-- Create submodules for h5p integrations
-- Set up .gitignore for node_module folders
-- Re-use/share containers so we don't have to build multiple similar ones
-- Environment variables for silent run (only showing error if a test fails) or rather a --verbose run which would display everything is probably a more standard approach
 - Environment variable for pulling latest H5P master version
 - Pull common testcafe integration tests out into a separate module